desmos-labs/docs/docs/04-validators/kms/kms_ledger.md

 ```
 07:28:24 [INFO] tmkms 0.3.0 starting up...
-07:28:24 [INFO] [keyring:ledgertm:ledgertm] added validator key cosmosvalconspub1zcjduepqy53m39prgp9dz3nz96kaav3el5e0th8ltwcf8cpavqdvpxgr5slsd6wz6f
+07:28:24 [INFO] [keyring:ledgertm:ledgertm] added validator key desmosvalconspub1zcjduepqepu8acj4qua576zzquvcly2un0xkzhwh0ehvgmx8gxgl34zhkceskthfp6
 07:28:24 [INFO] KMS node ID: 1BC12314E2E1C29015B66017A397F170C6ECDE4A
 ```

-The KMS may complain that it cannot connect to gaiad.
+The KMS may complain that it cannot connect to desmos.
 That is fine, we will fix it in the next section.

-This output indicates the validator key linked to this particular device is: `cosmosvalconspub1zcjduepqy53m39prgp9dz3nz96kaav3el5e0th8ltwcf8cpavqdvpxgr5slsd6wz6f`
+This output indicates the validator key linked to this particular device is: `desmosvalconspub1zcjduepqepu8acj4qua576zzquvcly2un0xkzhwh0ehvgmx8gxgl34zhkceskthfp6`

 Take note of the validator pubkey that appears in your screen. *We will use it in the next section.*

-## Gaia configuration
+## Desmos configuration
-You need to enable KMS access by editing `.gaiad/config/config.toml`.
-In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `gaiad`.
+You need to enable KMS access by editing `.desmos/config/config.toml`.
+In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `desmos`.

 For example: